SCARS REMIND US WHERE WE'VE BEEN;;

 Rossi sees Strauss leave Hotch's office no five minutes after she entered.
 He and Hotch are the only ones here already, the rest of the team on their way in for review of a new case.

-"Come to try your luck again, Erin?" he asks, approaching her with caution as usual.
+"Come to try your luck again, Erin?" he asks, approaching her with caution.

 "I'm only thinking of the future of all my agents."